Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

 - **inat_create_db.py**<br/>
 This module builds the database into which data will be accessioned, and the pipeline which mediates data transfer.<br/><br/>
-<pre>       - Creates an 'iNaturalist_data' folder in the working directory, in which the database will be located<br/>
+<pre>       - Creates an 'iNaturalist_data' folder in the working directory, in which the database will be located<br/><pre>
             - Creates and connects to the database<br/>
             - Creates a named data storage table in the database, as a destination for scraped data<br/>
             - Inserts scraped data into the storage table<br/>
-            - Detects and ignores duplicate data when piping to the table<pre>
+            - Detects and ignores duplicate data when piping to the table
 - **inat_scrape_longstrings.py**<br/>
 Contains long 'print' and 'logging' messages for the main script.
 These messages reduce readability of the code, so are imported to the main script from this module.